truly-indian/Multi-Domain-Web-Crawler/readme.md

 - First of all please setup the required tools and libraries.
 - Setup vs code, and install all the python extensions required for basic python programming.
 - Download and install python from the official python website.
-- Setup the paths if required according to you OS.
+- Setup the paths if required according to your OS.
-- Navigate to the multiDomainCrawler.py file and run the below command
- - scrapy crawl multi_domain_spider
+- Navigate to the multiDomainCrawler.py file and run the below command -> scrapy crawl multi_domain_spider
 - That's all your crawled data would be present in a output file starting with the domain name.

 # Future Scope of this Project